EdwardRutz/svg-getting-started/README.md

 # Working with SVG

-> A demo on Scalable Vector Graphics and creating an interactive office floor map.
+> A demo on Scalable Vector Graphic.
+> Creating an SVG and using it along with CSS.